aniollidon/hedyCli/vscode-ext/hedy-highlighting/README.md

 Hedy is maintained by the Hedy Foundation (Stichting Hedy).

-This extension is maintained by aniollidon who is not related with Hedy team apart from a great admiration for the work they have done.
+This extension is maintained by aniollidon who is not related with Hedy team, apart from a great admiration for the work they have done.

 ## This extension